transpocamp/transportationcamp.org/events/phl2020/index.markdown

 date: {}
 layout: event
 slug: "phl2020"
-title: TransportationCamp PHL 2020
+title: TransportationCamp Virtual 2020
 published: true
 ---

-**Ring in the new decade with the third-annual TransportationCamp PHL!**
+**Join us for the first TransportationCamp Virtual, TCPHL's response to COVID-19!**

 ![Scenes from TransportationCamp PHL 2019](/events/phl2018/Scenes%20from%20TCPHL18.jpg)

-Whether you work in the industry or simply have an interest, we welcome you to our nation's birthplace at the center of the NEC for a day filled with ideas at the intersection of transportation, technology, and urbanism.
+Whether you work in the industry or simply have an interest, we welcome you to join us online for a day filled with ideas at the intersection of transportation, technology, and urbanism.
 As always, the participant-driven TransportationCamp conference series follows the "unconference" format, lending itself to a more pertinent, thought-provoking, and active event.

-Organized by passionate Philadelphians in conjunction with the Philadelphia chapters of Young Professionals in Transportation (YPT) and Women’s Transportation Seminar (WTS), and Drexel University’s Lindy Institute for Urban Innovation, we look forward to seeing you!
-[Connect with us](#connect)
+Organized by passionate Philadelphians in conjunction with the Philadelphia chapters of Young Professionals in Transportation (YPT) and Women’s Transportation Seminar (WTS), and Drexel University’s Lindy Institute for Urban Innovation, we look forward to seeing you… so clean off that webcam!

+This will be a free event, but we're asking participatnts to register in advance, especially given the uncharted waters of a virutal unconference.
+Logistics will be updated on an ongoing basis, so register for the event and [subscribe to email updates to ensure you get the latest](#connect).

-# <center>Confirmed Date: April 25, 2020</center>
+# <center>Join Us Virtually on April 25, 2020</center>

-*<center>We are now confirmed for the above date.
-Thanks for bearing with us!</center>*

 ## <a name="registration"></a> Registration

-<div style="width:100%; text-align:left;"><iframe src="https://eventbrite.com/tickets-external?eid=94730490447&ref=etckt" frameborder="0" height="400" width="100%" vspace="0" hspace="0" marginheight="5" marginwidth="5" scrolling="auto" allowtransparency="true"></iframe></div>
+<div style="width:100%; text-align:left;"><iframe src="https://eventbrite.com/tickets-external?eid=100059366258&ref=etckt" frameborder="0" height="400" width="100%" vspace="0" hspace="0" marginheight="5" marginwidth="5" scrolling="auto" allowtransparency="true"></iframe></div>

-## <a name="scholarship"></a> \*\*NEW\*\* for 2020: The TCPHL Academic Innovation Award!

-TransportationCamp PHL is pleased to launch the **2020 TransportationCamp PHL Academic Innovation Award presented by David Klahr Consulting**!
-This award, the first of its kind for a TransportationCamp, challenges students to prepare a response to the following prompt:

-> *Transportation networks are becoming increasingly integrated, with multimodal journeys representing a much larger portion of individual mode choice.
-Some modes provide robust interoperability in payment systems, such as EZ Pass which can be used by an automobile anywhere in the Northeast.
-Others, such as transit systems, are typically restricted by mode and operator (e.g. SEPTA Key), limiting integration with counterpart networks.*
->
-> *What can the Philadelphia region do right now with existing real-world systems and resources to make this work better?
-What actionable changes would you implement in this region, and why?
-How would these changes promote integrated mobility solutions?*

-Submissions must be in PDF format, no longer than 10 pages (including any pictures/graphs/charts), and submitted no later than March 14, 2020 at [this site](https://docs.google.com/forms/d/e/1FAIpQLSch14g_2RnTaq1cdmHLVbTJcFA3ozxlnGeQwKfm_ec-OPLT2w/viewform). **The winner shall receive the award, free admission to the conference, and a generous $500 scholarship!**

 ##  <a name="connect"></a> Stay Connected

 Make sure you're up to date by following us on Twitter [@TranspoCampPHL](https://twitter.com/transpocampphl), liking us on [Facebook](http://facebook.com/TranspoCamp-PHL), joining our [LinkedIn group](https://www.linkedin.com/groups/8652914/) to meet fellow campers beforehand, and by subscribing to our MailChimp [email updates](http://eepurl.com/c8tKwH).
 And, keep the conversation going!
-Tag your tweets, instagram photos, and more with the official event hashtag: **#TCPHL20**.
+Tag your tweets, instagram photos, and more with the official event hashtag: **#TCVirtual20**.

 Want to make sure you don't miss a thing?
 We encourage you to subscribe to our mailing list: